cockroachdb/docs/v19.1/managed-build-a-python-app-with-kubernetes.md

 ### Step 11.
 Dockerize your application

-1. In the `flask-sqlalchemy` folder you created in [Step 6.
-Configure the sample Python app](#step-6-configure-the-sample-python-app), create a file named `Dockerfile` and copy the following code into the file:
+1. In the `flask-sqlalchemy` folder, create a file named `Dockerfile` and copy the following code into the file:

     {% include copy-clipboard.html %}
     ~~~